 Despite being a shorter ride than what you’ll experience throughout the remainder of the week, today will give you the chance to get a feel for your horse and the free riding style of your hosts.
 You’ll stop for lunch at a local pub before heading up onto the mountain where the hill-riding really begins.
 It’s here that you’ll earn spectacular views of Llangorse Lake and the Brecon Beacons, before making your way back down to Blaenau Farm for a well-earned dinner.
 You’re also free to visit the local pub (approximately 10-minute walk) for an ale if you wish – don’t forget to take a torch to use on the way home!

 Leaving Blaenau Farm in your wake, this morning you’ll set off in the direction of the Irish coast.
-Eight miles (12 kms) of rolling farming country followed by 12 miles (20 kms) of fast open moors – without doubt a horseman’s paradise!
+Eight miles (12km) of rolling farming country followed by 12 miles (20km) of fast open moors – without doubt a horseman’s paradise!
 Prepare to gallop across the moor, jumping ditches and other obstacles as you follow your quirky Welsh host.
 This ride is certainly not for the faint of heart as you’ll be riding at break-neck speeds over uneven and varied terrain – it’s fast, it’s exhilarating and it’s a hell of a lot of fun!

-You’ll stay the night at the comfortable 16th century Caer Beris Manor Country Hotel in Bulith Wells on the River Wye for the night.
+You’ll stay the night at a comfortable hotel in Bulith Wells on the banks of the beautiful River Wye.
+(Wye not!)

 You’ll keep west of the River Wye today, continuing along secluded bridle paths and more open moor country, before taking lunch at a 13th Century pub (the oldest inn in Powys).
 After lunch you’ll head towards Rhayader where you’ll leave the horses in a nearby field for the evening and bunk down in a comfortable hotel.
 Rhayader is usually a good place to do some souvenir hunting!